Assessment & Reporting

 Both Formative and Summative Assessment are used in the overall assessment of student progress.

-Summative assessment refers to the assessment of learning and summarizes the development of learners at a particular time after a period of learning.
+Summative assessment refers to the assessment of learning and summarises the development of learners at a particular time after a period of learning.

 Reporting can be both Formal and Informal and is completed in a number of ways.
 The emphasis of reporting is on individual progress in learning.